Stilborg/node-ts-cli-template/README.md

-# Node Typescript Template
+# Node Typescript CLI Template

 ## Shoulders
-This project is created from on articles and examples by [Jeroenouw](https://github.com/jeroenouw)
+This project is created from articles and examples by [Jeroenouw](https://github.com/jeroenouw)

 ## Installation